MAvRK7/Galaxy-Interaction-Prediction/README.md

 Confusion matrix and further evaluation details are available in the evaluation_results folder.

 Model Architecture

 The ensemble model combines the following architectures:

-Attention-Guided Explainable Capsules (AG-XCaps) Hybrid Self-Attention Neural Network (H-SNN)
+Attention-Guided Explainable Capsules (AG-XCaps), Hybrid Self-Attention Neural Network (H-SNN),
-ResNet with GRU layers
+ResNet with GRU layers.

 These architectures work together to capture complex galaxy morphology and enhance prediction accuracy.

 Contributing